Should You Charge Customers Extra When They Pay with a Credit Card?

 This is why England is considered such a civilized society.

-The practice also is not allowed by 11 states here in the U.S., but many businesses in the remaining parts of the country still do this and some — to skirt the law — then offer “discounts” for using cash (instead of a surcharge for using credit).
+The practice also is not allowed by 10 states here in the U.S. and Puerto Rico.
+But many businesses in the remaining parts of the country still do this.
+Some businesses — to skirt the law — then offer “discounts” for using cash (instead of a surcharge for using credit).

 There’s still a lot of debate.
-According to the NPR article, the Supreme Court gave a “partial victory” earlier this year to those challenging the New York State ban on surcharges because it could be interpreted as “regulating free speech,” and sent the law back to the lower courts for further argument.
+According to the National Conference of State Legislatures, the Supreme Court gave a “partial victory” earlier this year to those challenging the New York State ban on surcharges because it could be interpreted as “regulating free speech,” and sent the law back to the lower courts for further argument.
 Free speech indeed.

 I say, your business must accept all forms of payment!

-Credit cards, mobile payments, PayPal, Apple Pay, cash, Bitcoin.
+Credit cards, mobile payments, PayPal, Apple Pay, Google Pay, cash, Bitcoin.
 OK, maybe not Bitcoin — yet.

-Your number one priority is customer service, and in today’s world, customers want their transactions to be easy, pleasant, and fast.
+Your number one priority is customer service.
+In today’s world, customers want their transactions to be easy, pleasant, and fast.
 Making me run out to an ATM machine to pay for my dinner will motivate me to never dine in your restaurant again.
 Charging me extra just because I have the audacity to want to use my credit card is a further insult.

 Sure, credit card fees are high, and you’re the one shouldering the burden with each transaction.
 So here’s my advice.
 Do what the bigger and smarter companies do — push the costs down to your customers.

-If the extra 2.5% charge is too much to bear, then figure out what these charges are costing you during the year as a percentage of all of your revenues (it will be less than 2.5% because of your cash customers), and then just increase your prices by that sliver.
+If the extra 2.5% charge is too much to bear, then figure out what these charges are costing you during the year as a percentage of all of your revenues (it will be less than 2.5% because of your cash customers).
+Then just increase your prices by that sliver.

 Trust me, I’m not going to notice (or quibble over) the $14.50 lasagna after you’ve raised the price by 36 cents.
 And if your lasagna is as good as you say it is, then I’ll gladly pay!